srinivasulareddy-sacumen/jorgealmeidajr-imobprime-react./README.md

 ## Introduction

 This project will be used for estate agents that have to manage properties for their clients.
 Those estate agents are associated with real estates.
-There are clients that have properties to sell or rent.
+There are clients associated with estate agents that have properties to sell or rent.

-This app will focus in estate agents necessities and it will provide an easy and fast way to search properties to sell or rent.
+This application will focus in estate agents necessities and it will provide an easy and fast way for clients to search properties to sell or rent.

 ## Folder Structure